 The new building’s site is adjacent to Veteran's Memorial Park, and a woodland footpath was created leading from the ball fields to the library site to enhance enjoyment of both resources.
 As building commenced, many people drove by the check on the progress regularly.
 Click here to see photos of construction.
 The Library Foundation had succeeded in raising over $200,000 in its capital campaign, and donated $100,000 toward an enhanced collection for opening day.
 Click here to see a photo slideshow of a tour of the new building while under construction.

 The doors of the old library closed for the last time on Sunday, October 18, 2009.
 Click here to see the farewell photos.
 A library moving company arrived the next morning, and completed the transfer and re-shelving of materials in the new building by October 22nd.
-Library staff spent four weeks organizing the collections, receiving and processing thousands of new books and audiovisual materials, installing and configuring computers and preparing to welcome patrons to the new space.
+Library staff spent four weeks organizing the collections, receiving and processing thousands of new books and audiovisual materials, installing and configuring computers and preparing to welcome patrons to the new, 20,000-square foot space.

 The Grand Opening of the new library was held on Sunday, November 15, 2009.
 Click here to see a photo slideshow of the event.